stsln/hex_file_tools/README.md

 * delete - deletes the selected hex regions
 * in hex - exports the selected regions to a hex file
 * in bin - exports the selected regions to a bin file
+* merge - merges all the added files into one (Start Linear Address Record is not added)
 * save - saves the modified hex region

 ### Distribution (.exe)